 It all amounts to a very business-oriented approach to arts and culture giving, and that makes the Fidelity Foundation a unique funder.

 Less unique, but still important, the Fidelity Foundation seeks to back projects that show a “commitment to excellence and innovation.”
 In the world of dance, this speaks to the end product and the viewers’ experience, but what the foundation also means by this is that it especially seeks projects that find “creative and innovative means of advancing an organization or nonprofit sector and strive to remain flexible and opportunistic through a competitive selection process.”

-The Fidelity Foundation funds generously to back-up its big pursuits and ideals and has distributed more than $300 million in the foundation’s lifetime.
-Past dance grants from the Fidelity Foundation reflect a wide variety of geographic locations and supports diversity of expression, collaboration, and leadership: $750,000 to National Arts Strategies in Alexandria, VA; $500,000 to the Boston Ballet in Boston, MA; $100,000 to Canada's National Ballet School in Toronto, Canada; $50,000 to Artswave in Cincinnati, OH.
+The Fidelity Foundation funds generously and has distributed more than $300 million in the foundation’s lifetime.
+Past dance grants from the Fidelity Foundation reflect a wide variety of geographic locations and supports diversity of expression, collaboration, and leadership.
+Past grantees include National Arts Strategies and the Boston Ballet, amongst many others.

 The foundation accepts an online LOI on a rolling basis, as long as the dance project is part of a 501(c)(3) operating in the U.S. or Canada.